ScriptsForData/dpress/README.md

 :		Remember to give permitions to `requirements.sh` before to try to execute.

 ## How to use :ringed_planet:
-You can run the script on your terminal each time do you need or option that I recomend is save the script as alias on your bash/zsh rc file as follow:
+You can run the script on your terminal each time do you need or the option that I recomend is save the script as alias on your bash/zsh rc file as follow:

 ```Bash
 alias dpress=/~/path/file-decompresser/dpress.sh